Mark Ayyash, PhD

 Ayyash, Mark M. & Hadj-Moussa, Ratiba (eds.)
 (2017).
 Protests and Generations: Legacies and Emergences in the Middle East, North Africa and the Mediterranean.
 Leiden: Brill.

-Ayyash, Mark (forthcoming) “Rethinking the Social-Political through Ibn Khaldûn and Aristotle”.
+Ayyash, Mark (forthcoming - published online first).
+“Rethinking the Social-Political through Ibn Khaldûn and Aristotle”.
 Interventions: International Journal of Postcolonial Studies.

 Ayyash, Mark M. & Hadj-Moussa, Ratiba (2017).
 “Conceptualizing Generations and Protests”.
 In Protests and Generations: Legacies and Emergences in the Middle East, North Africa and the Mediterranean, pp: 1-23.
 Leiden: Brill.